2018 O'Reilly Auto Parts 500: Second practice

 Daniel Suárez was the fastest in the second practice session with a time of 27.136 seconds and a speed of 198.998 mph.

 Final practice

 Jimmie Johnson was the fastest in the final practice session with a time of 27.253 seconds and a speed of 198.143 mph.

 Race

 First stage

-Kurt Busch led the field to green at 2:10 p.m., and the first caution flew on lap 4 when Austin Dillon, Daniel Suárez, Paul Menard and Alex Bowman were involved in an accident in turn four.
+Kurt Busch led the field to green at 2:10 p.m., and the first caution flew on lap 4 when Austin Dillon, Daniel Suárez, Paul Menard, Ross Chastain and Alex Bowman were involved in an accident in turn four.